KokyCode/Fifa-Sniper/README.md

 A Fifa 21 Sniper designed to buy players at a max price you set, and even has the option to sell the player afterwards!

 # Questions & Answers
-Q. Can you get baned for using this?
+Q. Can you get banned for using this?
 A. Probably.
 It's not my fault if you do.
 Although I have never got banned using it.

 Q. How do I get my auth token?